ZetaKnight117/Invaded-Night/README.md

 # Invaded-Night

 This a game where you have to survive the as long as you can.
 This is a 3d single player game with a top view camera perspective.
 You will be able you to explore the map while you are fending off enemies.
+Also you will be able to have more than one weapon at your disposal when you progress in the game.
 There will also be more features coming to the game.
 But this is the overall description of the game.